Heparin: History

 In the 1930s, several researchers were investigating heparin.
 Erik Jorpes at Karolinska Institutet published his research on the structure of heparin in 1935, which made it possible for the Swedish company Vitrum AB to launch the first heparin product for intravenous use in 1936.
 Between 1933 and 1936, Connaught Medical Research Laboratories, then a part of the University of Toronto, perfected a technique for producing safe, nontoxic heparin that could be administered to patients, in a saline solution.
 The first human trials of heparin began in May 1935, and, by 1937, it was clear that Connaught's heparin was safe, easily available, and effective as a blood anticoagulant.
-Prior to 1933, heparin was available in small amounts, was extremely expensive and toxic, and, as a consequence, of no medical value.
+Before 1933, heparin was available in small amounts, was extremely expensive and toxic, and, as a consequence, of no medical value.

 Heparin production experienced a break in the 1990s.
 Until then, heparin was mainly obtained from cattle tissue, which was a by-product of the meat industry, especially in North America.
 With the rapid spread of BSE, more and more manufacturers abandoned this source of supply.
-As a result, global heparin production became increasingly concentrated in China, where the substance was now procured from the expanding industry of breeding and slaughtering hog.
+As a result, global heparin production became increasingly concentrated in China, where the substance was now procured from the expanding industry of breeding and slaughtering hogs.
 The dependence of medical care on the meat industry assumed threatening proportions in the wake of the COVID-19 pandemic.
 In 2020, several studies demonstrated the efficacy of heparin in mitigating severe disease progression, as its anticoagulant effect counteracted the formation of immunothrombosis.
 However, the availability of heparin on the world market was decreased, because concurrently a renewed swine flu epidemic had reduced significant portions of the Chinese hog population.
-The situation was further exacerbated by the fact that mass slaughterhouses around the world became corona hotspots themselves and were forced to close temporarily.
-In less affluent countries, the resulting heparin shortage also led to worsened health care beyond the treatment of covid, for example through the cancellation of cardiac surgeries.
+The situation was further exacerbated by the fact that mass slaughterhouses around the world became coronavirus hotspots themselves and were forced to close temporarily.
+In less affluent countries, the resulting heparin shortage also led to worsened health care beyond the treatment of COVID-19, for example through the cancellation of cardiac surgeries.

 Medical use

 Heparin acts as an anticoagulant, preventing the formation of clots and extension of existing clots within the blood.
-While heparin itself does not break down clots that have already formed (unlike tissue plasminogen activator), it allows the body's natural clot lysis mechanisms to work normally to break down clots that have formed.
+Heparin itself does not break down clots that have already formed, instead, it prevents clot formation by inhibiting thrombin and other procoagulant serine proteases.
 Heparin is generally used for anticoagulation for the following conditions: